 Want to use a gift card to buy crypto and turn it into a memorable present?
-This guide explains how to pick a coin, deliver it via a crypto gift card or exchange, safeguard the wallet, and handle basic tax considerations.
+This guide explains how to choose an asset, transfer it via a crypto gift card or exchange, secure the recipient’s access details, and understand basic tax implications.

 Key Takeaways

-- A crypto present can act as a speculative asset or as spendable digital cash for online purchases and bills.
+- A crypto gift may function as a speculative investment or as spendable digital value for certain online purchases and services.

-- Digital assets are simple to acquire and pass along.
-Common routes include a crypto gift card, a voucher, or sending from an exchange account.
+- Digital assets are typically easy to transfer.
+Common delivery methods include crypto gift cards, vouchers, or sending from an exchange account.

-- After purchase, secure the recovery phrases and keys offline unless the recipient already manages a crypto wallet.
+- After purchase, store recovery phrases and private keys offline unless the recipient already uses a crypto wallet and knows how to manage it.

-- Gifts under the annual exclusion generally are not taxable; taxation typically arises when the recipient sells and realizes a gain or loss.
+- In many jurisdictions, gifts under the annual exclusion are not taxed to the donor.
+Tax consequences usually come when the recipient later sells and realizes a gain or loss.

 Which Cryptocurrency Would Make a Good Gift?